Chatham Public Safety

 Your safety as a member of the Chatham community is one of the University’s primary concerns.
 We are proud of our safety record, however no campus is totally crime free.
 Please keep in mind that maintaining a safe and secure campus for everyone is a joint effort between our department and the community.
 Do not only look out for yourself, but look out for others around you.
 Please use common sense and good judgment when you make your way around campus.
 Be watchful and alert; do not hesitate to ask for help if you need it.
 Community members are encouraged to report all crimes and public safety related incidents to the campus police in a timely manner.

 The Chatham University Public Safety Department is in charge of all aspects of campus safety and security.
-The department consists of a director, ten full-time officers, and one on call officer.
-The department falls under the supervision of the Vice- President of Finance and Administration.
+The department consists of a Chief of Police and ten (10) sworn law enforcement officers.
+A public safety officer is on-call 24 hours a day.
+The department falls under the supervision of the Senior Vice–President of Finance and Administration.

 Police officers in the Public Safety Department are certified under Pennsylvania Legislative Act 120: Municipal Police Officers Education and Training Act and/or Legislative Act 235: The Lethal Weapons Training Act, and are armed.
 The officers are sworn in by Allegheny County and have arrest powers as granted by Pennsylvania Legislative Act 501: The Private Police Act.
 Their jurisdiction includes all Chatham University property and all roads running through and adjacent to the campus.
 All officers must attend mandatory in-service training sessions, which address a range of topics relating to police work and are updated on a regular basis.
 The officers are required to be trained in the use of firearms and must qualify annually.
 Several officers are certified crime-prevention officers through the Pennsylvania Commission on Crime and Delinquency.